Couple explains why they aren't leaving sister tower of collapsed condo - KESQ

 ‘There are no words’

-Stacie Fang, 54, was the first victim identified Friday.
+Stacie Fang, 54, was the first victim publicly identified.
 She was the mother of Jonah Handler — the boy who was pulled from the rubble alive Thursday, her family said.

 “The many heartfelt words of encouragement and love have served as a much needed source of strength during this devastating time.”

-Note: Correction: A previous version of this article misstated the ages of Antonio and Gladys Lozano based on initial information from police.
-Antonio was 82 and Gladys was 80.